XACKIES/KMUTT-EDR-SEM2023-/README.md

 The KMUTT team consisted of passionate students from various engineering disciplines including mechanical, electrical, electronic, and computer engineering.
 Through collaboration and hands-on experience, they aimed to push the boundaries of fuel efficiency while promoting environmentally friendly transportation solutions.
 This project served as both an academic challenge and an opportunity to apply interdisciplinary knowledge, reinforcing the students’ commitment to innovation and sustainability on a global stage.

+With hands-on engineering, innovation, and a dedication to real-world application, we aim to push the boundaries of what student-led projects can achieve.
 ![pic1](https://github.com/XACKIES/KMUTT-EDR-SEM2023-/blob/main/Doc/Photos-001%20(1)/IMG_20230712_082201_945.jpg)
 ![pic2](https://github.com/XACKIES/KMUTT-EDR-SEM2023-/blob/main/Doc/Photos-001%20(1)/IMG_20230712_082201_890.jpg)